Michael Cox (police officer): Personal life

 While a student at Moorehouse, Cox met Kimberly Nabauns, a student at Spelman College (an HBCU and women's college, also located in Atlanta).
 The two began a relationship and married.
-During their relationship, both entered demanding jobs, with Michael working in policing and Kimberly working in medicine (becoming an anesthesiologist at a hospital in Brockton, Massachusetts).
-Together, they had three children, including Michael A. Cox Jr., who played running back professionally for the New York Giants and in college for both the Michigan Wolverines and the UMass Minutemen.
+During their relationship, both began demanding jobs: Cox entered policing, and Nabauns began a career in medicine as an anesthesiologist at a hospital in Brockton, Massachusetts).
+They had three children; the eldest, Michael A. Cox Jr., played running back professionally for the New York Giants and in college for the Michigan Wolverines and the UMass Minutemen.
+Having visited Ann Arbor to watch Michael Jr.'s home games at the University of Michigan, Cox was acquainted with the city prior to becoming its chief of police.
 As of April 2024, Cox and his wife remained married.
-Prior to becoming chief of police in Ann Arbor, Cox had become somewhat acquainted with the city during years in which he traveled there to watch his son, Michael Jr., play home games at the University of Michigan (which is located in the city).

 In May 2025, Cox was the commencement speaker at the ceremony for graduates of Providence College's graduate and continuing education students.